Agricultural permits allow drivers under 18 years old to drive within a specific, restricted area for farm work only.

 Yes.
-Because your agricultural permit only allows you to drive in a restricted area, it doesn’t meet the minimum requirements for completing a driver training program.
+Your permit only allows you to drive in a restricted area.
+It doesn’t meet the requirements for completing a driver training program.

 I have an agricultural permit.
 Do I need to get an instruction permit, too?

 Yes.
-Before you can get your Washington State driver license, you must have an instruction permit for at least 6 months and meet all the driving practice requirements.
+Before you can get your driver license, you must have an instruction permit for at least 6 months and meet all driving practice requirements.

 Does the time I drive with an agricultural permit count toward the time I'm required to have an instruction permit before I get my license?

-No, you still need to have an instruction permit for 6 months and meet all the other requirements before you can get your driver license.
+No. You still need to have an instruction permit for 6 months and meet all the other requirements.

-Will I need to take the knowledge and driving tests again when I get my driver license?
+Will I need to take the knowledge and drive tests again when I get my driver license?